Introduction

 Technology and the Supply Chain management

 Retailers have acknowledged the importance of technology in supply chain management and as a result, have increasingly adopted new technologies to stem competition and ensure customer satisfaction and retention.
 Besides, the adoption of technologies has ensured cost minimization and the efficient flow of inventories from suppliers to customers.
 There have also been numerous advantages associated with the adoption of these technologies.
 Technology has ensured smarter customer data and the development of e-shopping.
 Most expansions made by these businesses have been enabled by technology.
 Store technologies have enabled better inventory control and reduced errors in stocktaking.
 It is easier now for businesses to check out customers place orders and manage inventories through the technologies.
-One of the most overlooked enablers of these technologies is the internet.
-Through the internet, these businesses can collect customer information and customers can access remote applications.
-Internet communication has also emerged as an important source of communication reducing the bulk of internal and external communication with both suppliers and customers.

-Research which has been conducted on the effects of technology on the retail industry has shown that supplies and retailers must align product data to ensure that it is efficient consumer response3.
+Research which has been conducted on the effects of technology on the retail industry has shown that supplies and retailers must align product data to ensure that it is efficient consumer response.
 Since the 1980s, people have come up with different forms of technologies that have made the flow of information between suppliers and retailers to become much faster and easier.
 The main aim of these technologies is to ensure that the correct orders are made between the supplier and retailers and that the orders take minimal time to reach the retailer.
 This ensures that the consumer gets the goods in good time that is of good quality and quantity.
 Because of the collaboration of suppliers and retailers, efficient consumer response (ECR) is achieved.

 Technologies Used In the Retail Market